vara11/mbd-bidw/README.md

 We can access student licenses due to the Academic Partnership.
 Tableau has versions for Mac and Windows.
 Follow these instructions:

-  - Download the latest version of Tableau Desktop here
+  - Download the latest version of Tableau Desktop [here](https://www.tableau.com/academic).
-  - Copy Tableau Desktop License from campus
+  - Copy Tableau Desktop License from campus.
   - Install the software following the instructions in the screen.
   - Update your license in the application: Help menu -> Manage Product Keys